wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 # method: startTrade(Set<Card> attemptedCards):int

 ## BVA Step 1
-Input: a set of cards that the user selects to be traded in for troops, and number of previously traded-in set of cards
+Input: set of cards to be traded in and number of previously traded in sets of cards

 (Only 42 cards, so maximum 14 sets of cards to trade in)

-Output:
-- the number of armies that the player will receive
+Output: number of armies to receive, or an exception
-- illegal argument exception
-- illegal state exception

 ## BVA Step 2
 Input: Collection, Count